jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Tenebrous Worm.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Acid (Su): >
-SpecialAbilities: Acid (Su) The acid of a tenebrous worm's bite affects only organic matter-as it dissolves creatures, it converts their flesh to shadow that swiftly fades away, leaving raw, jagged wounds behind.
+    The acid of a tenebrous worm's bite affects only organic matter-as it dissolves creatures, it converts their flesh to shadow that swiftly fades away, leaving raw, jagged wounds behind.
 In dim light, acid damage dealt by a tenebrous worm's bite increases to 8d6 points of damage, while in darkness or bright light, the acid damage is reduced to 4d6.
+  Bristles (Su): >
-Bristles (Su) Long bristles of shadowstuff extend from between the tenebrous worm's armor plates.
+    Long bristles of shadowstuff extend from between the tenebrous worm's armor plates.
 These bristles react swiftly to attacks, stabbing at any creature that attempts to harm the worm.
 Each time a creature attacks a tenebrous worm, it must make a DC 18 Reflex save to avoid being punctured by several bristles.
 Each time a creature is punctured by these bristles, it takes 1d4 points of piercing damage and is exposed to the tenebrous worm's poison.
 A creature that grapples a tenebrous worm is automatically hurt by these bristles.
 The save DC to avoid the bristles is Dexterity-based.
+  Poison (Su): >
-Poison (Su) Bristles-injury; save Fort DC 20, frequency 1/ round for 6 rounds, effect paralysis for 1d4 rounds plus 1d2 Con (the duration of the paralysis is cumulative with each failed save), cure 2 consecutive saves.
+    Bristles-injury; save Fort DC 20, frequency 1/ round for 6 rounds, effect paralysis for 1d4 rounds plus 1d2 Con (the duration of the paralysis is cumulative with each failed save), cure 2 consecutive saves.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: